franciscop/backblaze/readme.md

 });
 ```

-The ID and KEY correspond to these fields when creating a new key:
+The `id` and `key` fields correspond to these fields when creating a new key:

 ![Pointing at the UI](./test/create-key.png)